-©2006-2008 WizKids, Inc. All rights reserved.
-Street Magic, Shadowrun and WK Games is a registered trademark and/or trademark of WizKids, Inc. in the United States and/or other countries.
+©2006-2010 The Topps Company, Inc. All rights reserved.
+Street Magic and Shadowrun is a registered trademark and/or trademark of The Topps Company, Inc., in the United States and/or other countries.
 Used under license.
 Catalyst Game Labs and the Catalyst Game Labs logo are trademarks of InMediaRes Productions, LLC.
+Printed in the USA.